Code-Institute-Submissions/IFED-Milestone-Project-2/README.md

 The player's skill and memory is tested and the fastest times are added to the leaderboard.
 The theme of the game is centered around designs and characters from the Pokemon series of video games.

+There are three difficulty levels for the player to choose from, offering a level of flexibility depending on the player's choice.
+As difficulty increases, more pairs must be matched.
+The game ends when the grid is empty and all matching Pokemon have been found.

 ## User Experience (UX)

 The goal this website aims to achieve is to provide an interactive and fun game for the purpose of entertainment.